Our Youth Program

 • Multivitamin

-Youths above the age of 12 are eligible for an appetite suppressant medication called Benzphetamine.
-This medication is FDA approved for ages 12 and up.
-It is up to the discretion of the physician to determine eligibility for each patient, including youths.
-At the age of 16, youths are eligible for an FDA approved medication named Phentermine.
+Youths may be eligible for an appetite suppressant named Phentermine.
+This medication is FDA-approved for ages 16 and up.
+It is up to the discretion of the physician to determine eligibility for each patient.
+Patients will need to qualify for all appetite medications based on medical history and BMI.

 SEMAGLUTIDE